krishnanlab/teaching/2019-fall_statgaps/README.md

 ## Frequently Asked Questions
 **1. Why did you design this course?
 Will this course teach me concepts in statistics?**
 There are already plenty of existing courses at MSU that teach introductory, intermediate, and advanced statistics.
 (You can go to [Course Descriptions](https://reg.msu.edu/Courses/Search.aspx) and search using "statistics" under Keyword Search to get the full list.)
-Teaching statistics will be left to these courses and it will be assumed that you have taken one of these courses (or something equivalent) to learn traditional (≥introductory) statistics.
-StatGaps is a non-traditional course that is aimed at discussing what happens – issues that crop-up and nuances that become germane – when what is taught in the traditional courses is applied to actual research and real-world problems.
+You can also find a few recommended free online resources [here](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/Preparatory-materials.md).
+Teaching statistics will be left to these courses and it will be assumed that you have taken one of these courses (or something equivalent) to learn (≥ introductory) statistics in a traditional manner (which is important without a doubt!).

+*StatGaps* is a non-traditional course that is aimed at discussing what happens – issues that crop-up and nuances that become germane – when the ideas from the traditional courses are applied to actual research and real-world problems.

 **2. Why is coding (in language like R or Python) a pre-requisite for this course?**
 The goal of this course is to create opportunities for developing a strong intuition behind many concepts in statistical data analysis, which will take precendence to, motivate, and solidify the related formulae and terminologies.
-Now, short of starting with a question and mathematically *deriving* the concepts/formulae, whenever possible, this StatGaps course takes the approach of using programming to quickly implement statistical ideas on real/simulated data and observe the results to build an intuition behind various concepts.
+Now, short of starting with a question and mathematically *deriving* the concepts/formulae, whenever possible, this *StatGaps* course takes the approach of using programming to quickly implement statistical ideas on real/simulated data and observe the results to build an intuition behind various concepts.

 **3. What are some specific coding skills I would need for this class?**
 In this class, you will be writing code to read-in datasets, wrangle them into a convenient format, calling some simple statistical functions from standard packages/libraries, implementing some simulations/tests (which will involve random number generation and writing for/while loops), and making plots (scatterplot, histograms, boxplots, etc.).
 This means knowing the following depending on your language of choice:
 - **R**: tidyverse (readr, dplyr, ggplot2), calculating summary statistics (e.g. mean/median, std-deviation/variance, correlation), generating random numbers (e.g. `runif`, `rnorm`), and writing `for` & `while` loops.
 - **Python**: pandas (data wrangling), seaborne (data visualization), numpy for calculating summary statistics (e.g. mean/median, std-deviation/variance, correlation) and generating random numbers, and writing `for` & `while` loops.

+You can find a few recommended free online resources for learning these skills [here](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/Preparatory-materials.md).

 **4. Can this course be taken remotely?**
 Yes!
 This class will be streamed live via a Zoom link.
 Details will be available via the class Slack account.